AndrumDev/rumplenator/README.md

 pip install -r requirements.txt
 ```

-1. Run the tests (pass `-s` to prevent stdout from being suppressed):
+4. Run the tests: (pass `-s` to prevent stdout from being suppressed):

 ```
-python -m pytest -s
+python -m pytest
 ```

 5. Set local environment variables by copying `.example.env` to a new file named `.env`, and setting `TMI_TOKEN` and `CLIENT_ID`.